-Helena Davies is a 56 year old with complex chronic health problems which are the cause of considerable disability including chronic pain and fatigue, impaired mobility so that she has to use a powered wheelchair and very poor immunity making her at high risk of serious infection.
+Helena Davies is a 56-year-old with complex chronic health problems that are the cause of considerable disability including chronic pain and fatigue, impaired mobility so that she has to use a powered wheelchair, and very poor immunity making her at high risk of serious infection.

-Her palliative care team has provided both physical and emotional/psychological input which have enabled her to achieve a quality of life that would be impossible without their support.
+Her palliative care team has provided both physical and emotional/psychological input which has enabled her to achieve a quality of life that would be impossible without their support.

-For example, at times when chronic pain has been so severe as to make life almost unbearable the palliative care team have provided treatment which significantly modified that pain enabling a reasonable quality of life to be restored.
+For example, at times when chronic pain has been so severe as to make life almost unbearable the palliative care team has provided treatment that significantly modified that pain enabling a reasonable quality of life to be restored.

 She believes that access to palliative care is a basic human right that should be part of Universal Health Coverage (UHC) and is committed to advocating for this both nationally and at a global level where palliative care provision is highly variable and the provision of simple, cheap medications such as opiates for pain relief could make an enormous difference to people's lives.
-Helena feels passionately about the importance of palliative care both within the UK and globally.
-We are extremely pleased to have her on the WHPCA board as a direct stakeholder trustee.
+Helena feels passionate about the importance of palliative care both within the UK and globally.
+We are extremely pleased to have her on the WHPCA board as trustee living with palliative care needs.